-Additional AP courses are available through SophieConnec, a service of the Sacred Heart Network.
+Additional AP courses are available through SophieConnect, a service of the Sacred Heart Network.
 On-line AP coursework is graded by the Network educator offering the course.
-A weighting of 0.2 will be added each semester to the final grade, conditional upon the student sitting for the AP Exam and scoring a "3" or better.
+A weighting of 0.2 will be added each semester to the final grade, conditional upon the student sitting for the AP Exam and demonstrating a sincere attempt at the exam

-AP courses taken outside of Academy of the Sacred Heart or SophieConnect must be completed through a fully accredited high school program.
-GPA weighting for these courses will be calculated the same as for in-school AP classes, but only at the end of the year.
-All AP weighting is dependent upon the student sitting for the AP exam and at the end of the year.
+AP courses taken outside of Academy of the Sacred Heart or SophieConnect must be completed through an approved, fully accredited high school program.
+GPA weighting for these courses will be calculated the same as for inschool AP classes, but only at the end of the year.
+All AP weighting is dependent upon the student sitting for the AP exam and showing a sincere attempt on the exam at the end of the year.